NATIONAL COALITION OF 100 BLACK WOMEN, INC.

 Our Chapter invites diverse, progressive women of various professions who believe in our mission and are dedicated to advocating for those who cannot advocate for themselves.
 We are very proud of our work thus far and are looking forward to the work ahead of us.

 If our mission is one that you support, consider becoming a member or financially supporting our causes through donations.

 The Richmond Metropolitan Area Chapter (RMAC) is a part of the National Coalition of 100 Black Women, Inc. (NCBW, based in Washington, DC).

-The National Coalition of 100 Black Women, Inc., Richmond Metropolitan Area Chapter’s (RMAC) mission is advocate on behalf of women and girls of color through national and local actions and strategic alliances that promote leadership development and gender equity in the areas of health, education, and economic empowerment
+The Mission of the National Coalition of 100 Black Women, Inc. is to advocate on behalf of black women and girls to promote leadership development and gender equity in the areas of health, education, and economic empowerment.

 To advocate and lobby for a brighter future for all women and girls of color.